 But even if you’re working with a licensed professional, it’s best to be aware of the basics of your annual taxes to make sure that you are not underreporting or overpaying.

-In today’s post, I’m going to go over a very common question regarding Canadian tax returns: “What is line 10100 on tax return?”.
+In today’s post, I’m going to go over a very common question regarding Canadian tax returns: “What is line 10100 on a tax return in Canada?”

 Line 10100 is a section where you enter your employment income from the previous year.
 This includes the aggregate of all your salaries and wages, commissions, tips, bonuses, and honorariums from all of your income streams.